Autonomous spaceport drone ship: Vessel missions

-The first flight test was 10 January 2015, when SpaceX conducted a controlled-descent flight test to land the first stage of Falcon 9 Flight 14 on a solid surface after it was used to loft a contracted payload toward Earth orbit.
-SpaceX projected prior to the first landing attempt that the likelihood of successfully landing on the platform would be 50% or less.
-The landings went from being landing tests towards being routine parts of missions.
+The first flight test was 10 January 2015, when SpaceX conducted a controlled-descent flight test to land the first stage of Falcon 9 Flight 14 after it helped to loft a contracted payload into Earth orbit.
+Before the first landing attempt, SpaceX estimated that the likelihood of a successful landing on the platform would be 50% or less.
+The landings went from being landing tests to become routine parts of missions.